THIS FACTORING AGREEMENT (Agreement) is made between Express Pay and you or the entity you represent (‘you’ or ’your’) on the Effective Date.

 (b) a person or entity that does not Control a body corporate comes to Control that body corporate.

-Confidential Information means any information of a party to this Agreement which is disclosed to another party for the purposes of entering or performing this Agreement and which is imparted in circumstances or is of a nature which would indicate to a reasonable person that it is confidential, including:
+Confidential Information means any information of a party to this Agreement which is disclosed to another party for to enter or perform this Agreement and which is imparted in circumstances or is of a nature which would indicate to a reasonable person that it is confidential, including:

 (a) all business data or information including customer or partner data;